tickBit/mapapp/README.md

-# MapApp - very simple app to identy terrain types from OpenStreetMap
+# MapApp - very simple app to identify terrain types from OpenStreetMap

 Try clicking on the map, and from backend is fetched info what terrain type was clicked.